phendren/amzapache/README.md

 amzapache Cookbook
 ===================
-This is a simplified cookbook for installing Apache HTTP server w/ mod ssl on Amazon Linux I have not tested it on CentOS or RHE but it should (in theory) work.
+This is a relatively straightforward Chef cookbook for installing Apache Web server w/ mod ssl on Amazon Linux I have not tested this cookbook on CentOS or RHE but it should (in theory) work.

 Requirements
 ------------

-I have only tested it with Amazon Linux and I created it for use with AWS OpsWorks for a custom layer
+I have only tested it with Amazon Linux and I created it for use with AWS OpsWorks for building a custom layer.
+Tested with Chef 11.4

 Attributes
 ----------
-amzapache attributes - related to httpd.conf configuration template and are configured via the default.rb under attributes
+amzapache attributes: Are all related to the included httpd.conf configuration template and are configured as default attributes

 `default[:amzapache][:document_root]` - Document root - default: /var/www/html
 `default[:amzapache][:dir]` - Apache config directory - default: /etc/httpd